 Newport Beach Police Officer Narrowly Escapes Death by Carbon Monoxide

 Newport Beach police officer Brian McDowell was reporting to a call when he suddenly lost consciousness while driving his Ford Explorer police cruiser.
-His police cruiser veered to the left and hopping the center boulevard.
-As he careened through the lanes and narrowly missing oncoming traffic, he jumped the sidewalk and smashed head-on into a tree.
+His police cruiser veered to the left and hopped the center boulevard.
+As he careened through the lanes and narrowly missed oncoming traffic, he jumped the sidewalk and smashed head-on into a tree.

-Below is an ABC 7 Eyewitness News video on Newport Beach Officer Brian McDowell's experience with the Ford Explorer Carbon Monoxide Auto Defect
+Below is an ABC 7 Eyewitness News video on Newport Beach Officer Brian McDowell’s experience with the Ford Explorer Carbon Monoxide Auto Defect.
+Watch video

 Carbon Monoxide: The Silent Killer

 Being subjected to carbon monoxide for extended periods of time can result in severe injury and death, even when you don’t know it’s present.